telerik/ajax-docs/controls/editor/functionality/import-and-export/export-to-pdf.md

 ## Using an External HTML to PDF Conversion Library

 It is possible to use an external HTML to PDF conversion library for the Export to PDF feature of RadEditor.In order to use a custom one, the **RadEditorExportTemplate** abstract class, defined in the **Telerik.Web.UI.Editor.Export**	namespace of the Telerik.Web.UI assembly has to be implemented.
 Below is an example demonstrating the class constructor and its methods that would need to be overridden.

+>caption Example 3: Using a custom server PDF export library with RadEditor.

 ````C#
 public abstract class RadEditorExportTemplate